farrisric/npl/README.md

 ### Monte Carlo Run Example

-Here is an example of how to perform a Monte Carlo run using NPL:
+Here’s a revised version without using lists:

+This example demonstrates how to perform a Monte Carlo simulation using NPL.
+First, pre-trained topological coefficients are loaded to guide the simulation.
+A truncated octahedral Pt151Cu50 nanoparticle is then initialized as the system for the simulation.
+The Monte Carlo simulation is set up with a temperature parameter of β = 250 and a total of 10,000 steps.
+Once the simulation is executed, the positions of the nanoparticle atoms are optimized.
+Finally, the optimized positions are printed for analysis.

 ```python